-Chart 1: New mortgages advanced for house purchase by LTI $^{\rm (a)(b)(c)(d)(e)}$
+Chart 1: New mortgages advanced for house purchase by LTI $^{(a)(b)(c)(d)(e)}$

-Sources: FCA Product Sales Data (PSD) and Bank calculations. (a) Includes loans to first-time buyers, council/registered social tenants exercising their right to buy and home movers. (b) The FCA PSD include regulated mortgage contracts only, and therefore exclude other regulated home finance products such as home purchase plans and home reversions, and unregulated products such as second charge lending and buy-to-let mortgages. (c) Data from the FCA PSD are only available since Q2 2005.
+Sources: FCA Product Sales Data (PSD) and Bank calculations. (a) Includes loans to first-time buyers, council/registered social tenants exercising their right to buy and home movers.

+- (b) The FCA PSD include regulated mortgage contracts only, and therefore exclude other regulated home finance products such as home purchase plans and home reversions, and unregulated products such as second charge lending and buy-to-let mortgages. (c) Data from the FCA PSD are only available since Q2 2005.
+Before - (c) Data from the FCA PSD are only available since Q2 2005.
 Before Q2 2005, data are from the discontinued Survey of Mortgage Lenders (SML), which was operated by the CML.
 These data are not directly comparable and shares are illustrative prior to Q2 2005.
-SML data covered only around 50% of the mortgage market. (d) Prior to Q2 2005 the FCA PSD have been grown in line with the SML data.

-3.5 Higher levels of indebtedness may be associated with a higher probability of household distress, which can cause a sharp fall in consumer spending.
-There is evidence, for UK households from the recent crisis for example, that the share of income attributed to consumption fell sharply for households with higher debt-to-income ratios6 In addition there is evidence internationally that higher household debt to income ratios have been associated with larger falls in consumption.7 Falls in consumption can in turn weigh on wider economic activity.
-Furthermore, rapid growth in aggregate credit which could be associated with a sharp increase in highly indebted households - is strongly associated with subsequent economic instability and the risk of financial crisis.8

-3.6 The resilience of UK banks and building societies to potential losses from mortgage lending and related sectors depends on lenders having sufficient loss-absorbing capital to cover both existing exposures and new lending.
+SML data covered only around 50% of the mortgage market. - (d) Prior to Q2 2005 the FCA PSD have been grown in line with the SML data. - (e) Data are shown as a four-quarter moving average to remove seasonal patterns. - 3.5 Higher levels of indebtedness may be associated with a higher probability of household distress, which can cause a sharp fall in consumer spending.
+There is evidence, for UK households from the recent crisis for example. that the share of income attributed to consumption fell sharply for households with higher debt-to-income ratios In addition there is evidence internationally that higher household debt to income ratios have been associated with larger falls in consumption.
+Falls in consumption can in turn weigh on wider economic activity.
+Furthermore, rapid growth in aggregate credit which could be associated with a sharp increase in highly indebted households - is strongly associated with subsequent economic instability and the risk of financial crisis.8 - 3.6 The resilience of UK banks and building societies to potential losses from mortgage lending and related sectors depends on lenders having sufficient loss-absorbing capital to cover both existing exposures and new lending.
 As set